 - using digital technology, such as PowerPoint and drawing tools, to create symmetrical designs using a beginning element.

-The contexts for this unit can be adapted to suit the interests and cultural backgrounds of your students.
+The contexts for this unit can be adapted to suit the interests, experiences, and cultural backgrounds of your students.
 Capitalise on the interests of your students.
 Symmetry is common across all cultures of the world.
-Kowhaiwhai patterns on the rafters of wharenui (meeting houses), and designs on Fijian tapa or Samoan siapo cloth usually involve symmetries.
+Kowhaiwhai patterns on the rafters of wharenui (meeting houses), designs on Rarotongan tivaevae, Fijian tapa or Samoan siapo cloth usually involve symmetries.
 Look for examples of symmetrical design in the local community.
 Encourage students to capture symmetric patterns they see and use the internet as a tool for finding images in Aotearoa.
-Search for symmetry to show how common geometric pattern is throughout the world.
+Search for symmetry to show how common geometric patterns are throughout the world.

 - Fold a circle in half and cut pieces out of it in any way you like.
 Ask the students to anticipate the pattern that the opened-up shape might have.
 Write down any mathematical vocabulary that might arise, in particular, terms like symmetry, or reflection.
 Open the cut circle to confirm the students’ predictions.
 The shape has reflective or line symmetry along the fold line.